michael2012z/BitBible/markdown/KJV/files/Ps.md

 ## Psalms 99

-1. The Lord reigneth; let the people tremble: he sitteth between the cherubims; let the earth be moved.be moved: Heb. stagger
+1. The Lord reigneth; let the people tremble: he sitteth between the cherubims; let the earth be moved.

 2. The Lord is great in Zion; and he is high above all the people.